The City of Angels: based in Southern California, Los Angeles is renowned for being the centre of the global film and television industry.

 And there’s also something about being up in the hills surrounded by the most beautiful houses you’ve ever seen in your life and looking down on the fast-paced life of the city.

-the downtown area.
+There’s the beaches to explore, theme parks and the downtown area.
 And I think that’s why I like it so much, because of the variety.

 Either way, I just can’t wait to visit again!